-The Testing Center is responsible for standardized tests offered to University students, prospective students and to community residents; provides testing for students needing accommodations; and monitors testing for students and community residents whose exams need to be proctored.
+The Testing Center is responsible for standardized tests offered to University students, prospective students and to community residents; and monitors testing for students and community residents whose exams need to be proctored.
 Visit www.missouriwestern.edu/testingctr for more information.